glitchub/fbtools/README.md

 Frame buffer manipulation tools for linux.

+Run 'make' to build fbquery, fbget, and fbput executables, and fb.bin library used by fb.py.

-This requires the python2 pgmagick package (obtained via 'apt install python-pgmagick', 'pip install pgmagick', etc).
+fbtext and fbimage are python2 and require the pgmagick module (i.e. obtained via 'apt install python-pgmagick', 'pip install pgmagick', etc).

-Before use you must 'make' the framebuffer binary fb.bin which handles bulk copying of RGB data to the frame buffer (python is much too slow for that).

-fb.bin and fb.py must be located in the same directory as the various fb* scripts.
+The scripts must be located in the same directory as fb.py, fb.bin, and the .ttf fonts.

+fbput and fbquery can be used with Imagemagick/Graphicsmagick.

+    Fill screen with a color:

+        gm convert -size $(./fbquery) xc:blue -depth 8 RGB:- | ./fbput

+    Fill screen with an image:

+        gm convert image.jpg -resize $(./fbquery)! -depth 8 RGB:- | ./fbput

+    Write an arbitrary text file to screen:

+        gm convert -size $(./fbquery) xc:black -fill green -pointsize 20 -draw 'text 10,10 "@textfile" -depth 8 RGB: | ./fbput

+The python scripts provide similar functionality with more smarts.

+Run any script or program with -h option for details.